MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/notifications/push-notifications/push-quickstart.md

 ### Step 4: Map your app's Package Family Name to its Azure AppId

-If you're a packaged app (including packaged with an external location), you can use this flow to map your app's Package Family Name (PFN) and its Azure AppId.
+If your app is packaged (including packaged with an external location), you can use this flow to map your app's Package Family Name (PFN) and its Azure AppId.

 If your app is a packaged Win32 app, then create a Package Family Name (PFN) mapping request by emailing [Win_App_SDK_Push@microsoft.com](mailto:Win_App_SDK_Push@microsoft.com) with subject line "Windows App SDK Push Notifications Mapping Request" and body "PFN: \[your PFN\]", AppId: \[your APPId\], ObjectId: \[your ObjectId\].
 Mapping requests are completed on a weekly basis.
 You will be notified once your mapping request has been completed.